Naina22-lab/Glide/README.md

 npm run dev
 ```

-- Access the Application: Open your browser and go to http://localhost:3000 to start using the Uber Clone platform.
+- Access the Application: Open your browser and go to http://localhost:3000 to start using the Glide platform.

 ## 🎯 Ideal For

-- 🚖 Ride-Hailing Services: Easily set up your own ride-hailing platform with this clone, using core features similar to Uber.
+- 🚖 Ride-Hailing Services: Easily set up your own ride-hailing platform with Glide.
 - 🧑‍💻 Developers: A great project for developers looking to build a full-stack ride-booking platform with real-time tracking.
-- 🌍 Entrepreneurs & Startups: Quickly deploy a fully functional Uber-like platform for your own local ride-sharing service.
+- 🌍 Entrepreneurs & Startups: Quickly deploy a fully functional Glide-like platform for your own local ride-sharing service.